owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 * Good, because we can rely on the external identity management
 * Good, because ocis services only need to know about the CS3 user provider API, which acts as an abstraction layer for different identitiy management systems
-* Good, because there is only an single source of truth (the external IdM) and we don't need to implement a synchronization mechanism to maintain an internal user database (we will likely need some form of caching though, see below)
+* Good, because there is only a single source of truth (the external IdM) and we don't need to implement a synchronization mechanism to maintain an internal user database (we will likely need some form of caching though, see below)
 * Bad, because the identity managment needs to provide a stable, persistent, non-reassignable user